The Beginner’s Guide to Skincare Serums

 Now that the patch test is out of the way, let’s get to the fun part: Applying your serums!

 Generally, I recommend using a serum all over your face and neck.
 You really don’t need to use a lot for it to be effective.
-For example, you only need to use 3 drops of Fullmoon Serum and Superfood Serum for your entire face, and 5 drops for your face and neck.
 Depending on your needs and the types of serum you use, you can use them once or twice a day—once in your daytime routine and once in your nighttime routine.

 Always make sure to rinse or cleanse your face before applying your serum(s).
 Generally, a serum is applied after your toner, but before your moisturizer and oil.
 However, in some cases, some people may benefit from applying their serums after the moisturizer step as well.